threefoldfoundation/info_sdk/src/architecture/archi_qscompute.md

 # Quantum Safe Compute System

-as delivered by our Zero-OS = our own custom operating system. most efficient & safe utilization of hardware resources network wall: no tcp-ip travels from internet to compute (apps), isolate processes 100% from the internet smart contract for IT layer, super controlled way how to deploy apps
+Delivered by our Zero-OS = our own custom operating system.
+It is the most efficient & safe utilization of hardware resources. network wall: no tcp-ip travels from internet to compute (apps), isolate processes 100% from the internet smart contract for IT layer, super controlled way how to deploy apps